dmcpatrimonio/catetinho/6icch-mencfp.md

   conservation efforts can be helped by a clear vision as to which among the existing materials and techniques are essential to the building's identity.
-Keywords: [1950s, Brasília, Catetinho, wood, restorations, modifications, maintenance]
+keywords: [1950s, Brasília, Catetinho, wood, restorations, modifications, maintenance]
 ---

 > This paper was presented at the 6th International Congress on